Covering the edges of a graph with perfect matchings: Non-Petersen brick solutions

-Combining the results from before, we get the following statement, which is a strengthening of Theorem \ref{main}: \begin{theorem} Let $G$ be an $r$-graph and let $A$ be its edge to perfect matching incidence matrix.
-Then there is a solution $x^*$ to $Ax = \mathbbm{1}$ satisfying the following conditions: \begin{enumerate} \item $x^*$ has at most $m-n+1$ non-zero entries, which correspond to a linearly independent set of perfect matchings of $G$; \item all non-integral entries of $x^*$ are equal to $+1/2$, and the total number of such entries is at most $6p$, where $p$ is the number of Petersen bricks of $G$; \item the coefficients of $x^*$ is are at most $2^d$ in absolute value where $d$ is the largest dimension of the matching lattice (i.e. $m-n+1$) over the non-Petersen bricks of $G$.
-If $G$ has no non-Petersen bricks, then the largest entry of $x^*$ in absolute value is at most $1$. \end{enumerate} \end{theorem}
+Combining results from before, we get the following statement, which is Theorem \ref{main} together with a bound on the absolute value of the entries of $x^*$: \begin{theorem} Let $G$ be an $r$-graph and let $A$ be its edge to perfect matching incidence matrix.
+Then there is a solution $x^*$ to $Ax = \mathbbm{1}$ satisfying the following conditions: \begin{enumerate} \item all non-integral entries of $x^*$ are equal to $+1/2$; \item $x^*$ has at most $m-n+1$ non-zero entries; \item all non-zero entries of $x^*$ correspond to a linearly independent set of perfect matchings of $G$; \item the total number of $+1/2$'s in $x^*$ is at most $6p$, where $p$ is the number of Petersen bricks of $G$; \item $||x^*||_{\infty}\leq 2^d$ where $d$ is the largest dimension of the matching lattice (i.e. $m-n+1$) over the non-Petersen bricks of $G$ and $d=0$ if there are no non-Petersen bricks. \end{enumerate} \end{theorem} \begin{proof} We prove this by induction on the number of bricks and braces in the tight cut decomposition of $G$.
+Lemmas \ref{main:brace}, \ref{main:brick}, and \ref{main:petersen} guarantee this for the cases of brick and brace.
+The inductive step then follows from Theorem \ref{thm:inductive_step}. $\square$ \end{proof}